NHIndustries NH90: Belgium

 In 2007, Belgium signed on for a firm order of 8 aircraft (4 TTH, 4 NFH) and an option for 2 additional TTH.
-In September 2012, NHI performed the first flight of the Belgium's Tactical Transport Helicopter (TTH), which is broadly similar to the French NH90 “Caiman” version.
+In September 2012, NHI performed the first flight of the Belgium's Tactical Transport Helicopter (TTH), which is broadly similar to the French NH90 "Caiman" version.
 In January 2013, eight NH90s were on firm order.
 On 1 August 2013, Belgium received its first NH90 NFH at Full Operational Capability (FOC).
 On 23 October 2013, Belgium's first NH90 TTH entered service, the last was delivered on 13 November 2014.
 From first delivery until the last, three NH90s flew 34 hours a month for a total of 450 flight hours with a 67 percent availability rate, making Belgium one of the type's most intensive users.
 Two NH90 NFHs for the navy were delivered, the final two were delivered by early 2015 to replace their Westland Sea King helicopters for Search and Rescue operations.

 On 21 August 2015, the Belgian Navy declared its NH90s had attained initial operational readiness; on 28 August 2015, the first rescue mission performed by a Belgian Navy NH90 took place.

-In June 2020, The Strategic Defence Review (STAR) of Belgium planned to phase out the 4 TTH helicopters by 2024 due to their high operating costs and low availability.
-They are planned to be replaced, along with the last Agusta 109, by 15 Airbus H145M helicopters.
-The 4 NFH variants are to remain operational and be provided with currently lacking sensors and weapons for anti-submarine warfare.
+In June 2020, the Strategic Defence Review (STAR) of Belgium planned to phase out the 4 TTH helicopters by 2024 due to their high operating costs and low availability.
+They are planned to be replaced, along with the Agusta A109, by 15 Airbus H145M helicopters.
+The 4 NFH variants are to remain operational and be provided with currently-lacking sensors and weapons for ASW.
+There was discussion in 2023 to sell the 4 TTH and buy one more NFH; together with the acquisition of new helicopters the NFH will no longer be tasked with SAR missions.
+Belgium is expanding its defense budget and naval capabilities in the 2030s, and naval NH90s are planned to be upgraded and to operate from in-service frigates.
+In addition, Belgium is using NH90 mission flight trainer in partnership with the Netherlands.

+In July 2025, the decision to phase out 4 NH90 TTH as per September 2025 announcement by the Belgian Minister of Defense due to the high costs associated with the helicopter and the lower than expected availability.